Fatima Sughra Begum

 Fatima Sughra Begum (born 1931/1932, Walled City, Lahore – died 25 September 2017), garnered fame as a teenager, when at age 14 in 1947, she ripped down the Union Jack from the Shikarpur, Sindh Civil Secretariat and replaced it with the All-India Muslim League flag.

 According to her own account, "When I took down the British flag and replaced it with our Muslim League one, I don't think I really knew what I was doing.
 It wasn't planned.
 I was rebellious at that age, 14, and it seemed like a good idea.
 I was not prepared for it to become such a big symbol of independence.
 They even gave me a Gold Medal for Services to Pakistan.
 I was the first ever to receive one."
 (The Guardian, 2007).

-She received a gold medal and a Life Achievement Award, from, respectively, the Pakistan Movements Workers Trust (for "Services to Pakistan") and the Government of Pakistan.
+She received a gold medal in 1987 and a Life Achievement Award, from, respectively, the Pakistan Movement Workers Trust (for "Services to Pakistan") and the Government of pakistan.